Yoga Sutras for Deployment

 But the yoga I am doing is not for myself, it is for my clients.
 This does give me satisfaction as I enjoy the creativity and service I feel when I teach, but I find myself wanting solace for my own soul through my yoga practice.
-I decided to go back to the book, to find some insight from the Yoga Sutras of Patanjali and I discovered my personal yoga sutras for deployment.
+I decided to go back to the book, to find some insight from the Yoga Sutras of Patanjali (paid link) and I discovered my personal yoga sutras for deployment.

 When people hear the word yoga, they think of physical movements to stretch muscles and reduce stress.
 The physical movements and designed to facilitate the real practice of yoga and gain mastery over the mind.
 The Yoga Sutras is the text that explains the philosophy behind the eight limbs of yoga.
 Truth be told, I have not thoroughly read the Sutras since my yoga training in 2013.
 It was definitely time to come back into balance.
 These are the sutras that mean the most to me at this time, the Yoga Sutras for Deployment.